MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-networking.md

 ## Current limitations

 - Azure Arc VMs are currently not supported with Software Defined Networking (SDN).
 The Azure Arc Resource Bridge can be deployed on a physical network when the Azure Stack HCI cluster is configured with SDN.
-- Using Azure Arc VMs behind a network proxy server is not supported; however, using an Arc Resource Bridge behind a network proxy is supported.
+- Using Azure Arc VMs behind a network proxy server isn't supported; however, using an Arc Resource Bridge behind a network proxy is supported.

 ## Next steps